Dogone23/FV1-Audio-Module/README.md

 · Hardware: Open-sourced under CERN-OHL-P-2.0, allowing modification and commercial use.
 Derivatives must credit "Based on EAR Modular."
 · Firmware: Fully custom-developed, hosted separately on GitHub under MIT license.
 Users can burn their own effect programs.
-· PCB: hosted separately on easyCAD, Three backplate pattern options available.
+· PCB: hosted separately on easyEDA, Three backplate pattern options available.
 Customer code position is pre-marked on the PCB for JLC fabrication.

 🔗 PCB Repository: https://oshwhub.com/dogone23/project_mzoezdow

 HEX file: This is an effect file for the re-effect pedal, provided in hex format and ready to be flashed directly.
 It’s compatible with any effect processor based on the Spin FV-1 DSP chip.
 The file includes 5 reverb effects and 3 delay effects, and the code was entirely written by Ear Modular.

-ProPrj_spin fv1 board for easyCAD.epro2   is the PCB file for easyCAD.
+ProPrj_spin fv1 board for easyEDA.epro2   is the PCB file for easyEDA.

 项目概述